andreshungbz/simple-task-manager/README.md

 ### Update PostgreSQL HBA Configuration

-1. Login to `psql` as the `postgres` superuser and run the following command to find the location of your PostgreSQL host-based authentication configuration file.
+1. Log in to `psql` as the `postgres` superuser and run the following command to find the location of your PostgreSQL host-based authentication configuration file.

 ```
 SHOW hba_file;
 ```

-Return to your terminal and open the file in the `nano` text editor.
+2. Return to your terminal and open the `nano` text editor file.

 ```
 sudo nano {YOUR_HBA_FILE_LOCATION}
 ```

-For the `local` unix socket connections row as well as any rows concerning `postgres`, change the `METHOD` is set to `md5` or `scram-sha-256` (better).
+3. For the `local` unix socket connections row as well as any rows concerning `postgres`, change the `METHOD` is set to `md5` or `scram-sha-256` (better).
 It should look like this:

 ```
 # Database administrative login by Unix domain socket